Monitor your infrastructure

 Netdata Cloud unifies infrastructure monitoring by centralizing the interface you use to query and visualize your nodes' metrics, not the data.
 By streaming metrics values to your browser, with Netdata Cloud acting as the secure proxy between them, you can monitor your infrastructure using customizable, interactive, and real-time visualizations from any number of distributed nodes.

-In this quickstart guide, you'll learn the basics of using Netdata Cloud to monitor an infrastructure with dashboards, composite charts, and alarm viewing.
+In this quickstart guide, you'll learn the basics of using Netdata Cloud to monitor an infrastructure with dashboards, composite charts, and alert viewing.
 You'll then learn about the most critical ways to configure the Agent on each of your nodes to maximize the value you get from Netdata.

 This quickstart assumes you've installed Netdata on more than one node in your infrastructure, and connected those nodes to your Space in Netdata Cloud.